w3f/polkadot-wiki/docs/learn/learn-transactions.md

 [a multitude of possible attacks](../general/transaction-attacks.md) that will prevent you to send funds to the desired destination account.

-## Shard Transactions
+## Parachain Transactions

 The transactions that take place within
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s shards - parachains and parathreads - do not incur Relay Chain transaction fees.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s parachains do not incur Relay Chain transaction fees.
 Users of shard applications do not even need to hold DOT tokens, as each shard has its own economic model and may or may not have a token.
 There are, however, situations where shards themselves make transactions on the Relay Chain.

 [Parachains](learn-parachains.md) have a dedicated slot on the Relay Chain for execution, so their collators do not need to own DOT in order to include blocks.
 The parachain will make some